Orthodox church of the Ascension of St Mary in Butuceni, Old Orhei. Image: Dave Proffer

 Since then, the country's political development has been significantly hampered by the Transnistrian conflict.

-The Republic of Moldova is located in the historical landscape of Bessarabia, between two major rivers, the Dnister (Nistru) in the east and the Pruth (Prut) in the west.
-The country borders Romania in the west and Ukraine in the north and east.
+The Republic of Moldova is located in the historical landscape of Bessarabia, between two major rivers, the Dnister (Nistru) in the east and the Pruth (Prut), which forms the border with Romania in the west.
+The country borders Ukraine in the north and east.

 The Republic of Moldova is divided into 32 rajons (counties).